 |Stakeholder Communication, Participation, and Consultation|

-The TA will engage international consultants for (i) trade finance capacity development (one to two experts for up to 12 person-months), (ii) relationship management and due diligence of banks (one to two experts engaged for up to 36 person-months), (iii) safeguards in trade finance (one to two experts engaged for up to 36 person-months), and (iv) gender (one expert engaged for up to 18 person-months).
-The TA will further engage national consultants for (i) integrity due diligence and AML, know-your-client, and counter-terrorist financing (one expert engaged for up to 36 person-months); and (ii) an administrative assistant (one consultant engaged for up to 36 person-months).
-Other consultants may also be engaged as needed.
-The consultants will be engaged by ADB in accordance with the Guidelines on the Use of Consultants (2013, as amended from time to time).
-The TFP team will manage the consultants.
-The outline terms of reference for consultants are in Appendix 3.
+International consultants for (i) trade finance capacity development (one to two experts for up to 12 person-months), (ii) relationship management and due diligence of banks (one to two experts engaged for up to 36 person-months), (iii) safeguards in trade finance (one to two experts engaged for up to 36 person-months), and (iv) gender (one expert engaged for up to 18 person-months).

 |Timetable for assistance design, processing and implementation|